 CAN YOU BICYCLE AND STILL COME OUT SMELLING LIKE A ROSE?
+TIP:

 If you don't bicycle to work because you are afraid of offending your clients and co-workers, the following information could help you.
+Bring a city or

+bicycle route map

+to avoid getting

+BICYCLING SLOWLY IS NOT A CRIME lost.